 - Introducing ksconf attr-get and ksconf attr-set the newest and simplest ksconf commands ever!
 Use this to quickly grab and/or update a specific stanzas, attribute combination from a conf file. - Add new attribute-level matching logic to ksconf filter.
 Use --attr-matches and/or --attr-not-matches to match specific attribute and value combinations for stanza matching.
-This can be used to find props with a specific KV_MODE, find saved search containing a specific search command, or list indexes not using volume: designation.
-See the ksconf filter docs for example usage. - Add --in-place processing behavior for ksconf merge to simplify the process of merging new content into an existing conf file. - Docs Improvements: Fixed documentation generation bug that prevented command line options from showing up in the per-command doc pages.
-(Broken since v0.10) Fixed docs embedded in the Splunk app (and possibly causing some other display issues on the main rtd site)

-• Fixed some CLI file handling bug that resulted in broken use of - (stdin) and/or fancy shell commands involving <(some command) syntax, which can be a helpful trick to reduce the number of temporary files.
+This can be used to find props with a specific KV\MODE, find saved search containing a specific search command, or list indexes not using volume: designation.
+See the ksconf filter docs for example usage.
+Thanks to yohonet for inspiring this change, along with the new attr-get command. - Add --in-place processing behavior for ksconf merge to simplify the process of merging new content into an existing conf file. - Docs Improvements: \ Fixed documentation generation bug that prevented command line options from showing up in the per-command doc pages.
+(Broken since v0.10) \ Fixed docs embedded in the Splunk app (and possibly causing some other display issues on the main rtd site) - Fixed some CLI file handling bug that resulted in broken use of (stdin) and/or fancy shell commands involving <(some command) syntax, which can be a helpful trick to reduce the number of temporary files.

-- Drop lxml and endpoints dependencies. - Moved pre-commit hooks to ksconf pre-commit repo, and started deprecation of the hooks in the main ksconf repo repo.
+- Drop lxml and endpoints dependencies. - Moved pre-commit hooks to ksconf-pre-commit repo, and started deprecation of the hooks in the main ksconf repo.